Spotted Bush Snake enjoys a frog for breakfast...

 This snake is almost always mistaken for a Boomslang.
 Although there are many differences, they both can be seen in trees and both are green.
 The spotted bush snake is harmless to humans, but often killed by us, because of this confusion

-The Spotted bush snake is a very pretty snake; it is a bright green color with black dots from the head all the way down the body for about two thirds of the body length.
-The last section of the snake towards the tail fades from a bright green to a blue/purple color.
+The Spotted bush snake is a very pretty snake; it is a bright green colour with black dots from the head all the way down the body for about two thirds of the body length.
+The last section of the snake towards the tail fades from a bright green to a blue/purple colour.